arapulido/katacoda-scenarios/autoscaling-k8s/step3.md

 As we have explained, Vertical Scaling in Kubernetes refers to the amount of resources (CPU and memory) assigned to a particular Pod through their resources definition.

 Open the `k8s-manifests/ecommerce-app/frontend.yaml` file in the editor.
-This file define the Deployment and Service of the Frontend service (our monolith application) of our ecommerce application.
-Navigate until the `resources` section of our Pod definition.
-You will read something like:
+This file defines the Deployment and Service for the Frontend service (our monolith application) of our ecommerce application.
+Navigate to the `resources` section of our Pod definition.
+You will see something like:

 ```
 resources: